-Here are a selection of foods in the catalogue that most Mississippians will find familiar and some surprising.
-As a Calhoun County native, I’m of course including the two heirloom sweet potato varieties listed.
+This is a selection of the foods in the catalogue tagged with Mississippi.
+Native Mississippians will find many familiar, some surprising, and a few objectionable.
+As a Calhoun County native, I’m proud to include two sweet potato varieties.

 American Native Pecan